VikParuchuri/percept/README.md

 Overview
 ---------------------
 Percept is a modular machine learning framework that allows for easy testing and deployment.

 This is licensed under the AGPL, please see LICENSE.txt for details.
+The AGPL is used because percept is still under active development.
+Alternate licensing is possible; contact vik@equirio.com.

 Documentation
 ---------------------